7 Best Fuel Injectors for Toyota Sienna: Improve Idle Smoothness and Reliability

 • Some buyers found the included seals subpar and recommend replacing them

-Verdict A convenient, budget-friendly four-pack for DIY Sienna injector swaps, but inspect seals and be prepared for variable reliability.
+Verdict: A convenient, budget-friendly four-pack for DIY Sienna injector swaps, but inspect seals and be prepared for variable reliability.

-5. A-Premium Set of 6 Fuel Injectors for Toyota Tacoma (upper)
+7. A-Premium Set of 6 Fuel Injectors for Toyota & Lexus 3.5L V6 (Upper)

 Static flow100 ml/30s